tecton-ai/tecton-terraform-setup/emr_sample/README.md

     Whether this is a VPC deployment.
 Default is set to true.

 * `elasticache_enabled` :
-    Whether you want to optionall also create a Redis cluster that Tecton will use for an online store.
+    Whether you want to optional also create a Redis cluster that Tecton will use for an online store.
 This currently defaults to False.
     **Note that Redis is currently in Beta and you should talk to Tecton before turning it on**

 * `tecton_dataplane_account_role_arn` :